 We know that navigating all the words and acronyms in the advertising world can be tricky and overwhelming.
 That’s why here at The Moneytizer, we make it easy for you.
-Once you sign up with us, we handle all of the confusing and overwhelming aspects of advertising so you can focus on your business and bringing people to your website.
-If you’re still curious about what some of those advertising terms are all about, though, we’ve got a list of some here.
+Once you sign up with us, we handle all of the confusing and overwhelming aspects of programmatic advertising so you can focus on your business and bringing people to your website.
+If you’re still curious about what some of those programmatic words are all about, though, we’ve got a list of some here.

 What is an Ad Exchange?

 An ad exchange is how the advertising spots on your website get sold.
 Advertisers and publishers buy and sell display, video and mobile ad space in real-time auctions.